luisantonioso/llia-http/README.md

   },
 });

-// Esta requisição usará 'Bearer custom-token' ao invés de 'Bearer default-token' const result = await client.get('/users', {
+// This request will use 'Bearer custom-token' instead of 'Bearer default-token' const result = await client.get('/users', {
   headers: {
     Authorization: 'Bearer custom-token',